 Due to excessive absence and lateness

-In a normal workplace setting, employees will generally get sick or have emergencies that may warrant their absence at work from time to time.
+In a normal workplace setting, employees will generally get sick or have emergencies that may warrant their absence from work from time to time.
 However, when a staff member is constantly absent from work or late, the manager may need to issue them an attendance warning letter.
-This is especially when the employee’s absence affects their productivity or when the attendance issues are affecting the organization’s productivity goals.
+This is especially true when the employee’s absence affects their productivity or when the attendance issues are affecting the organization’s productivity goals.

 If an employee fails to meet the job requirements